frodough/wheel-of-fortune-powershell/README.md

 - Play three rounds with included bonus round
 - Two player moode is on menu but currently is not emplemented
 - Planning to add two player mode and being able to vs the computer

+## How to play
+Put words_categories.csv and the sounds folder in the scripts root directory